Pistonite/celer/docs/src/route/file-structure.md

 ```
 {owner}/{repo}/{path/to/file}:{ref}
 ```
 The `:{ref}` can be a branch, tag, or commit hash.
-It is optional and when omitted, it will resolve to the default branch of that repo.
+It is optional and when omitted, it will resolve to the `main` branch.

 Examples:
 ```yaml